As you probably already know, order picking is a very labor-intensive process. As a result, it accounts for up to 55 % of warehouse management costs.

 Out of all of these, traveling is the biggest time killer.
 In fact, traveling eats up over 50 percent of the total order retrieval time.
 Moreover, movement is paid for by the hour, but there’s no value added during that time.

 In picker-to-part warehouses (where workers travel to the storage area with the items to be picked), operators try to reduce motion waste by limiting the distance that pickers walk by optimizing the order picking route.
-Many companies use warehouse management systems (WMS) to respond dynamically to changes and create tailored pick paths to improve their order routing processes.
+Many companies use warehouse management system (WMS) to respond dynamically to changes and create tailored pick paths to improve their order routing processes.

 One of the biggest challenges that the pick path process must contend with is congestion.
 The key scenarios in which warehouse congestion occurs are: